 We can make a lasting dent in world hunger only if our dollars are working to accelerate food production in famine-stricken areas themselves.
 Subsistence farmers need to learn about soil conservation, composting, crop rotation, efficient harvesting and storage of crops, proper irrigation and even how to set up marketing cooperatives.
 As you look through the list of Nazarene missionaries, you'll find some competent agribusiness people there.
 That's one of the reasons I give through the Church of the Nazarene.

 It is also important to remember that malnutrition is more than a problem of the quantity of food.
+It's more than an issue of the number of calories.
 Many times, chronic malnutrition results from an improperly balanced diet.
 Some of your world hunger dollars should be going to help malnourished people find ways to seek to balance their diet.
-That sort of thing is being done, incidentally, by trained Nazarene nutritionists in Haiti.
+That sort of thing has been done, incidentally, by trained Nazarene nutritionists in Haiti.
 That's one of the reasons I give through the Church of the Nazarene.

 2. I give through the Church of the Nazarene because it is working to change those conditions which perpetuate the poverty cycle.